tsinis/flutter_clock/analog_clock/README.md

 * added [third_party](./third_party) folder, with font and it's license.

 **Newly added/replaced code is commented**, so you can understand what's going on.

+## Releases

+You can find binaries in [Releases](https://github.com/tsinis/flutter_clock/releases) section of this GitHub repository.
+I will add them gradually.

 ## Know Issues